 Visit the Biomedical Sciences Graduate Program website for more details about the programs and research being conducted.

 Application Process for the D.O./Ph.D.
 Degree

-In addition to submitting the graduate application materials listed in the Biomedical Ph.D. portion of the view book, dual degree students must apply separately to the D.O. program.
-The student must submit an AACOMAS application online at www.aacom.org
+In addition to submitting the graduate application materials listed above, dual degree students must apply separately to the D.O. program.

 Consult the D.O. admissions page for a complete list of application materials and procedures.
-Dual degree students are not required to pay the $40 graduate application fee.
-D.O./Ph.D. students may apply upon acceptance to medical school or within their first two years of medical coursework.
+Dual degree students may substitute the MCAT for the GRE exam.